mmonfils/neighborhood-lab-dsm/README.md

 # Neighborhood Lab DSM

-A collection of free, open-source templates and blueprints built to help Des Moines neighbors organize autonomous block grids, track shared resources locally, and strengthen their blocks.
+A collection of free, open-source tools built to help neighborhoods organize, track shared resources locally, and strengthen their blocks.

-These blueprints make it simple to build local self-reliance - completely free of money and politics.
-This project focuses on low-tech, transparent, and common-sense tools for everyday use.
+These tools make it simple to build local self-reliance - completely free of money and politics.
+This project focuses on low-tech, transparent, and common-sense templates for everyday use.

 ## Our North Star
-This project guides its work by following a unique project blueprint.
-With this approach, democratic federalism serves as an anchor with a local focus.
-This common thread connects street-level mapping with two sister projects and the Social Work Sandbox umbrella:
-* Social Work Sandbox: The parent project for our shared grassroots methods.
+This project guides its work by following a custom blueprint.
+With this approach, democratic federalism serves as an anchor with a local focus as the common thread.
+Neighborhood Lab DSM sits under our main umbrella project, **Social Work Sandbox** - the home for our shared grassroots methods.
+It runs alongside two other sub-projects:

-* 515 Main Street: A framework focused on local economic self-reliance.
+*   **515 Main Street:** Resources focused on local economic well-being.
-* The Brickyard Framework: Clear tools for handling policy and systemic roadblocks.
+*   **The Brickyard Framework:** Tools for addressing public policy and systemic roadblocks.

 Inspired by the historic example of Maria Pearson (Running Moccasins) from Iowa, we believe in taking direct action right from our own front doors for grassroots community building.